Consolidation

 Consolidation is where students can practice the skills the teacher has just modelled.
-When the Consolidation phase of a lesson is well executed, it can help students develop both competence and confidence.
+When the Consolidation phase of a Learning Episode is well executed, it can help students develop competence and confidence.

 Diagnosis